Scientific Name

 Description

-Duvalia caespitosa subsp. pubescens is a mat-forming succulent with dull dark green, procumbent or decumbent stems with 4 to 5 indistinct ribs.
-The stems are ovoid to cylindrical, up to 2 inches (5 cm) long, and up to 0.8 inches (2 cm) thick.
-Flowers are maroon, brown, or deep purple.
-They are star-shaped, hairy, flattened, up to 1.2 inches (3 cm) in diameter, and held on pinkish stems.
+Duvalia pubescens, formerly known as Duvalia caespitosa subsp. pubescens, is a dwarf succulent that forms a mat of dull dark green, egg-shaped to cylindrical stems with 4 to 5 indistinct ribs.
+The stems are procumbent or decumbent and can grow up to 2 inches (5 cm) long and 0.8 inches (2 cm) thick.

 Stapeliads are relatively easy to grow.
 However, they should be treated as outdoor plants as they will easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
 They should be grown under cover so that watering can be controlled.
 They require a reasonable amount of sunlight to promote flowering and maintain a well-shaped plant.
 Very shady positions will produce very poor flowering.
 Stapeliads come from climates where they survive extremely high temperatures in the summer months, so most growth is in spring and autumn, with flowering in autumn when the weather starts to cool down.
-In the growing season, water in moderation when needed, making sure soil is fairly dried out between waterings.
+During the growing season, water moderately as needed, ensuring the soil is fairly dry between waterings.
 Do not water between November 1 and March 1.

 See more at How to Grow and Care for Stapeliads.